-With a few exceptions, once you move outside London places are in greater supply and competition generally less fierce.
-The effects of the recession means many country preps will bend over-backwards to have your offspring on their books.
-They traditionally ensure they have broad horizons and a lot of fun alongside academia.
+With a few exceptions, outside of London places are in greater supply and competition for places less fierce.
+Country preps ensure they have broad horizons and a lot of fun alongside academia.
 They tend to concentrate on extending childhood - providing a varied diet of music, drama, art, sports, hobbies, interests and trips as well as exam preparation.
 Many boast extensive grounds, sports halls, shooting ranges, swimming pools, croquet lawns, even golf courses.

-Extract from the Good Schools Guide review of Ashdown House School.
+Extract from the Good Schools Guide review of Maidwell Hall

-Many boarding prep schools, adapting to modern family life, offer a choice of weekly, flexi or full boarding as well as a day school option.
-However, these days, there are very few preps with no day places, and most boarders are weekly or flexi.
-Ludgrove bucks the trend as one of the few full-boarding-only preps.
+Nowadays the majority of boarding prep schools have adapted to modern family life and offer options of weekly, flexi or full boarding as well as a day school option.
+There are very few preps left with no day places and most boarders are flexi or go home after matches on Saturdays.
+Ludgrove and Cothill House both buck the trend as amongst the few full-boarding-only prep schools.

-Extract from the Good Schools Guide review of Ludgrove.
+Extract from the Good Schools Guide review of Cothill House

 If full boarding is important, ask specific questions about the number of boarders that stay at weekends.
 Find out how many home and international students they have, ask their ages, and gender; if your daughter is the only 9 year-old girl she may not be overly impressed with your choice.
 Investigate the type of activities boarders undertake.
 If you have an active child make sure weekends match and that a full programme of activities is offered, especially for younger children.
 The occasional trip into town, followed by pizza and watching TV may appeal at first but the novelty quickly wears off if the programme isn't sufficiently varied.